 Compression socks can be a key factor in preventing shin splints when starting a new workout or increasing the intensity of a familiar routine.
 Pressure from the socks helps absorb and redistribute pressure from running, jumping, and other forms of high-impact exercise.

 This process prevents your shin bones and muscles from becoming overworked and developing the inflammation that causes shin splints.
-Combined with better blood flow and lymphatic circulation, compression socks greatly decrease your chances of experiencing chronic pain and inflammation.
+Combined with improved blood flow and lymphatic circulation, compression socks greatly decrease your chances of experiencing chronic shin pain and inflammation.

 When to Wear Compression Socks